accurat/event-utils/README.md

 <a href={href} onClick={preventingDefault(gotoPage)} />
 ```

-Those functions use the powers of **functional programming** 🌪, so you can combine them!
+Also those functions use the powers of **functional programming** 🌪, so you can combine them!

 ```js
 import { preventingDefault, replaceArguments } from '@accurat/event-utils'